tkeech1/streamweb/README.md

     streamlit run layout_my_new_layout.py

 #### Content
 Streamweb was built to mimic static site generators such as [Hugo](https://gohugo.io/).
 Content is stored in Python modules which are stored in Python packages under the `streamweb` directory on the filesystem; a database isn't necessary.
 In the examples, content is separated into two types, static content and dynamic content.
 Static content, stored in the `static` package, is intended for content that doesn't change frequently such as an "About Me" page.
 Dynamic content, stored in the `dynamic` package is intended for content that's updated frequently such as blog posts.
-Users can create new Python packages containing content under the `streamweb` and load them as described below.
+Users can create new Python packages containing content under the `streamweb` directory and load them as described below.

 ##### Content Loading
 In a layout, content modules are loaded by calling the `load_content('package_name')` function.
 This function returns a list of Python modules which can be iterated over and displayed in the layout.